dbogatic/poa_blockchain/README.md

 #
 ### Send a Test Transaction
 #
-* Once we setup our node 1 and node 2, created passwords and initiated Nodes, we can start the blockchain.
-We do this by opening two terminals, where the first will be our mining node 1 and the second one will be the transaction node 2.
+* Once we setup our node1 and node2, created passwords and initiated Nodes, we can start the blockchain.
+We do this by opening two terminals, where the first will be our mining node1 and the second one will be the transaction node2.

     * Starting the mining node1: